 Some claims got delayed when people didn’t realise they’d entered incorrect details of how often their rent is due, or simply missed ticking the box saying they live in a rented home.
 Some have always had their rent paid direct to the landlord and needed help to adjust.

 For more information:

-Don’t risk rent arrears – talk to your Housing Officer or Income Officer at our offices in 91 Kennington Lane, The Civic Centre or Albert Carr Gardens, Streatham if you’d like extra help or advice.
+Don’t risk rent arrears – talk to your Housing Officer or Income Officer at our offices in 91 Kennington Lane, The Civic Centre or Albert Carr Gardens, Streatham if you’d like help or advice on managing your rent.